 - Page: Access data pages

 - 3D mode: Switch 2D-3D/3D+

 - Orient map: Track up / North up

 - Pan/Rotate: Movement mode

 - Open...: Open file

-- Shutdown screen

-- Close all: Close all open files.

-- Activate GPS: Start/Stop GPS connection

-- Mark WPT: Creates waypoint in current GPS position with default name and icon in one click

-- Mark and edit WPT: Creates a waypoint in current GPS position and access to properties so you can customize it.

-- New waypoint: Create a waypoint choosing where to place it and customizing it properties.

-- Mute

-- Window zoom: draw an area on map to zoom to it.

-- Full screen: Most of user interface elements will be hidden to get a wider view of the map.

-- Zoom 100%: zoom will be automatically set so map is shown at its maximum resolution.

-- Save image to file: Screenshot will be saved in TwoNav/Temp folder.

-- Search for a more detailed map: it will try to load a map of higher resolution than the currently loaded.

-- Search for a less detailed map: it will try to load a map of lower resolution than the currently loaded. - Next Waypoint: When navigating a route or a track with waypoints, switch to the next one - Previous Waypoint: When navigating a route or a track with waypoints, switch to the previous one.
+- Shutdown screen - Close all: Close all open files. - Activate GPS: Start/Stop GPS connection - Mark WPT: Creates waypoint in current GPS position with default name and icon in one click - Mark and edit WPT: Creates a waypoint in current GPS position and access to properties so you can customize it. - New waypoint: Create a waypoint choosing where to place it and customizing it properties. - Mute - Next Waypoint: When navigating a route or a track with waypoints, switch to the next one. - Previous Waypoint: When navigating a route or a track with waypoints, switch to the previous one.